 Whether healthcare predictive analytics are native to your chosen ERP or live in another one of your company’s applications, well-informed care and training decisions come from ERP platforms that incorporate predictive analytics.

-By the end of 2021, Gartner predicts, “demands for product/service adaptability and agility will position elasticity as a top three criteria for more than 75% of enterprise technology and services purchases.”
+Gartner predicted that by the end of 2021 “demands for product/service adaptability and agility will position elasticity as a top three criteria for more than 75% of enterprise technology and services purchases.”

-Nowhere is elasticity more important than in healthcare technology, especially as state and federal regulations for care change back office requirements for compliance on an almost daily basis.
-Constantly fluctuating reimbursement rates and regulations require software and systems to keep up with the changes, without losing their accuracy or increasing the time spent on single-point data entry.
+Nowhere is elasticity more important than in healthcare technology, especially as state and federal regulations for care change over time.
+Constantly fluctuating reimbursement rates and regulations require software and systems to keep up without losing their accuracy or increasing the time spent on single-point data entry.

-Healthcare ERP systems are purpose-built to alleviate these new operational headaches, helping your staff achieve a smoother workflow with more efficient work, fewer costly compliance and reimbursement mistakes, less lost revenue, more predictability in staffing, and an increased logistical handle on supply chain management.
-With a healthcare ERP platform, your organization has the infrastructure in place to meet ongoing and new operational challenges in the future.
+Healthcare ERP systems are purpose-built to alleviate these new operational headaches, helping your staff achieve a smoother workflow with more efficient work, fewer mistakes, less lost revenue, and more predictability.
+With a healthcare ERP platform, your organization has the infrastructure in place to meet ongoing and new operational challenges.